crate/cloud-reference/docs/overview.rst

    :alt: Cloud Console cluster data tab

-To import data, simply fill out the URL, name of the table which will be created and populated with your data, data format, and compression.
+To import data, simply fill out the URL, name of the table which will be created and populated with your data, data format, and whether it is compressed.

-Following data formats are supported:
+The following data formats are supported:

 - CSV
 - JSON